 It’s well worth pausing to make sure you put your vegie patch is in the best possible position before getting stuck in.
 To grow in winter your garden will need full sun or at least a spot with lots of open sky, but in Naarm/Melbourne your vegies only need the summer sun for about 6 hours per day.
 Afternoon sun can be intense so some shade from the west in the hottest months is desirable if you have had enough sun already, either from deciduous trees and shrubs, or shade cloth/old sheets if you need a quick fix.
 Beds are usually orientated North/South to minimise shading on other beds.

 It’s important to choose position that you will see in the course of your daily routine, and as close to your kitchen as possible.
 This encourages regular observation, management and harvesting.
 If the best position has a slope, level the surface of the bed so that water, mulch and nutrients are not lost.
 Protection from strong wind is very helpful, and of course make sure that you have a nearby water supply.

-The most cost-effective and sustainable option is to dig garden beds from the existing soil, but check for lead and other soil contamination first (see Vegesafe at Macquarie Uni for affordable heavy metal testing).
+The most cost-effective and sustainable option is to dig garden beds from the existing soil, but check for lead and other soil contamination first (see GardenSafe at EPA Victoria or VegeSafe at Macquarie Uni for free/affordable heavy metal testing).
 If you do need to raise the beds because of contamination, accessibility or other another reason, choose a non-toxic edging like cypress or other durable timber (avoid CCA treated pine), brick or corrugated iron.

 Improving your soil